 To make an informed decision about what your marketing team will need, you need to know what your marketing team is going to be asked to do.
 Are you going to be a full-service multimedia team, expected to be as fluent on Twitter as on a billboard, and able to create videos or direct mail or digital campaigns as the situation demands?
 Or are you simply running a blog and crossposting to Facebook, with a newspaper ad mixed in now and again?
 Will your team be the totality of your business’s marketing presence, or are you going to be tasked with working closely with an outside agency partner?

 Think about the overall goals of your organization, and how they should be reflected in your marketing—and how that should be reflected in the structure and makeup of your team.
-And of course executive expectations for marketing should also be taken into account here (whether or not your boss thinks you’re doing a good job is pretty important, after all), but you shouldn’t simply follow their lead.
+And of course executive expectations for marketing should also be taken into account here, but you shouldn’t simply blindly follow their lead.

 The CEO or president doesn’t have to be the only visionary in your business.
 As a leader in your burgeoning marketing department, you get to build in your own image, as well.
 Do some research.
 See what works, and what doesn’t.
 Determine the kind of marketing team you want to lead, and what you want its culture to be like.
 Then make it happen.